yijinfang11/yijinfang11.github.io/_pages/about.md

 - [Awards](#awards)

 ## About Me
 - I'm Yijin Fang, a second-year master student at Texas A&M University.
-During my studies, , I was passionate about researching data analysis and machine learning related fields.
+During my studies, , I was passionate in studying data analysis and machine learning related knowledge.
 These studies have equipped me with a rigorous and meticulous personality, gradually shaping me into an organized and purposeful individual.

 - In addition to my academic pursuits, I have a keen interest in web development.
 I believe web development has infinite potential, as it can bring to life the worlds we envision in our minds.
 This aspect of technology fascinates me greatly.